broadinstitute/cromwell/docs/tutorials/Containers.md

 As the `Singularity exec` command does not emit a job-id, we must include the `run-in-background` tag within the the provider section in addition to the docker-submit script.
 As Cromwell watches for the existence of the `rc` file, the `run-in-background` option has the caveat that we require the Singularity container to successfully complete, otherwise the workflow might hang indefinitely.

-The `--containall` flag is **important**.
-By default Singularity will:
-- Mount the user's home directory
-- Mount /tmp
-- Mount some system directories
-- Import the user's environment
-- Runs the container in a shared (with the host) IPC namespace
-- Runs the container in a shared (with the host) PID namespace

-This is very unlike docker which only mounts these directories when explicitly asked for.
-Especially the mounting of the user's home (which contains config files) and the importing of the user's environment tremendously limit the ability to reproducibly execute workflows across systems.
-Using `--containall` will eliminate all these activities and only load system directories in `/dev` that are required.
+To ensure reproducibility and an isolated environment inside the container, `--containall` is an **important** function.
+By default Singularity will mount the user's home directory and import the user's environment as well as some other things that make Singularity easier to use in an interactive shell.
+Unfortunately settings in the home directory and the user's environment may affect the outcome of the tools that are used.
+This means different users may get different results.
+Therefore to ensure reproducibility while using Singularity, the `--containall` flag should be used.

 Putting this together, we have an example base configuration for a local environment:
 ```hocon